nginx/nginx/README.md

 ## Modules
 NGINX is comprised of individual modules, each extending core functionality by providing additional, configurable features.
 See "Modules reference" at the bottom of [nginx documentation](https://nginx.org/en/docs/) for a complete list of native modules.

 NGINX supports static and dynamic modules.
 Static modules are defined at build-time and compiled into the resulting binaries.
-Dynamic modules (eg. [njs](https://github.com/nginx/njs)) are built and distributed separately.
+[Dynamic modules](https://nginx.org/en/linux_packages.html#dynmodules) (for example, [njs](https://github.com/nginx/njs)) are built and distributed separately.
 They can be added to, or removed from, an NGINX installation at any time.

 > [!IMPORTANT]
-> Official NGINX package distributions are built with all native open-source static modules.
+> Official NGINX package distributions are built with all native open source static modules.

 ## Configurations
 NGINX is highly flexible and configurable.
 Provisioning the software is achieved via text-based config file(s) organized in functional sections called "Contexts", accepting a vast amount of configuration parameters called "[Directives](https://nginx.org/en/docs/dirindex.html)".
 See [Configuration File's Structure](https://nginx.org/en/docs/beginners_guide.html#conf_structure) for a comprehensive definition of Directives and Contexts.